NeuroFlame/nfc-single-round-ridge-regression-freesurfer/README.md

 #### Running this computation
 To locally run this computation, please clone this repo and run the following:

-1. ./dockerRun.sh (This opens a bash terminal inside the docker container)
+1. _./dockerRun.sh_ (This opens a bash terminal inside the docker container.
+Run the following commands inside the container terminal.)

-2.  nvflare simulator -c site1,site2,site3,site4 ./app (inside the docker terminal from step 1.)
+2. _python makeJob.py site1,site2,site3,site4_

+3. _nvflare simulator ./job_